 Payroll software with gratuity features:

-- Automatically tracks employee start dates and tenure
+- Automatically tracks employee start dates and tenure.

-- Uses the correct base salary (typically the last drawn salary)
+- Uses the correct base salary (typically the last drawn salary).

 This eliminates guesswork and ensures gratuity is calculated fairly and consistently for each eligible employee.

-2. Clear Visibility for Employees and Employers
+2. Transparent Visibility for Employees and Employers

 When an employee resigns or retires, calculating final dues is one of the most time-sensitive tasks for HR or finance teams.
 With payroll software: